Want to checkout our Free Trial?

 1. Understand the Basics

 Medical terms or medical terminology is a special language used to precisely describe the human body, its functions, diseases, injuries, procedures and treatments.
 These terms are made of root words, prefixes and suffixes, mostly derived from Latin and Greek.
-Let’s see a few examples here:
+Let’s see a few examples here and find out – which of the following is needed to help decode a medical term?

 Root words: The main part of the term, usually indicating a body part or system (Eg., “cardi” means heart).